 Part of the fun of macarons are the nearly infinite variations that you can create with different fillings.
 While it's possible to modify the macaron shell flavors as well, it's an advanced technique as it alters the ingredient ratios.
 If you'd like to try different flavors, start easily by swapping out fillings:

-- You could switch out the salted caramel sauce for a chocolate ganache filling to make chocolate caramel macarons.
-Try the chocolate ganache from this chocolate olive oil bundt cake recipe.
+- Swap the salted caramel sauce for a chocolate ganache filling to make chocolate caramel macarons.
+Try the chocolate ganache from these Italian chocolate hazelnut sandwich cookies.

 - Instead of a salted caramel buttercream, substitute a dark chocolate Swiss meringue buttercream.
 A half recipe should be enough.
 Fill with salted caramel.